RasaHQ/rasa/docs/api/interpreter.rst

 ``name`` with value ``Rasa``.

-If you want to specify an input string, that contains multiple entity values of the same type you can use
+If you want to specify an input string, that contains multiple entity values of the same type, you can use:

 .. code-block:: bash